 He makes wars cease to the ends of the earth; he breaks the bow and shatters the spear, he burns the shields with fire.

 “Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”

 The LORD Almighty is with us; the God of Jacob is our fortress

 Indeed this is a powerful declaration of the absolute security.
 For anyone who lives in God’s purpose and stays close to Him.
 The promise of this psalm is that those who entrust themselves to God and his purpose will never be thwarted.
 They may experience hardship.
 But nothing will be able to impede what God has planned to do in and through them

 There are so many connections between praising God and our strength

 “The Lord is my rock, my fortress and my deliverer; my God is my rock, in whom I take refuge, my shield and the horn [here symbolises strength] of my salvation, my stronghold.
 I called to the Lord, who is worthy of praise, and I have been saved from my enemies.”

 The joy of the Lord in a practical sense …

-However, there may be little comfort let alone healing in just “shooting a verse from the hip”.
-Instead, time is needed to understand/discern the real problem/s at hand and to “turn the eyes” of the sufferer toward Jesus and assure them that the Lord is Good and is the very definition of Love
+However well meaning, there may be little comfort let alone healing in just “shooting a verse from the hip”.
+Instead, time is generally needed to understand/discern the real problem/s at hand.
+Then to “turn the eyes” of the sufferer toward Jesus and assure them that the Lord is Good.
+And is the very definition of Love

-Importantly, it is very difficult for anyone to receive a ‘shoot from the hip’ verse and to respond with praise, to rejoice in the Lord, to express thanks to Him, when all along they are even slightly considering that He is the cause/source of their troubles.
-We can’t praise God and express our love for Him when we are asking “How could He do this?” or “How could He let this happen?”
+Importantly, it is difficult for anyone to receive a ‘shoot from the hip’ verse.
+Let alone respond with praise, to rejoice in the Lord, to express thanks to Him.
+Especially if all along they are even slightly considering that He is the cause/source of their troubles.
+We can’t praise God and express our love for Him when we are asking “How could He do this?”.
+Or “How could He let this happen?”

 … just sayin’